txmxthy/Canonical-JSON/README.md

 ```bash
   go run main_test.go
 ```
-If you want to test breaking it I reccomend trying to flip the !first boolean in canonicalize then running the tests again.
+If you want to test breaking it I recommend trying to flip the !first boolean in canonicalize then running the tests again.

 ## Todo